openbsd/xenocara/lib/mesa/docs/gallium/screen.rst

 These flags indicate how a resource will be used and are specified at resource creation time.
-Resources may be used in different roles during their lifecycle.
+Resources may be used in different roles during their life cycle.
 Bind flags are cumulative and may be combined to create a resource which can be used for multiple things.
 Depending on the pipe driver's memory management and these bind flags, resources might be created and handled quite differently.